Go to content

 This mechanism is designed in such way that it just works correctly in most situations without having to take into account any manual optimizations.
 However, there are a few things to be aware of:

-The function which creates elements of a loop receives the index of the item as the second argument:
+The callback function which creates elements of a loop can receive the index of the item as the second argument:

 const [ items, setItems ] = state( [ 'apple', 'orange', 'peach' ] );